moorepants/dissertation/control.rst

 The limited success of most of the various bicycle robots demonstrates that the actual implementation of single track vehicle control is not trivial.
-Some of the robots could demonstrate basic roll stability and some even capble of path tracking ability but many didn't quite work either.
+Some of the robots could demonstrate basic roll stability and some even capable of path tracking ability but many didn't quite work either.
 The Murata Boy robot is quite impressive in its abilities but it uses control outside of what humans are capable of.
 The motorcycle robot by Kageyama is probably the most successful demonstration of a full sized vehicle with control of only steering.
-The vehicle dynamic models and control methodolgies are varied, implying that many techniques may be applicable.
+The vehicle dynamic models and control methodologies are varied, implying that many techniques may be applicable.

-Theorectic Control Models
+Theoretic Control Models
 -------------------------

 It is far easier to develop theoretic control models than taking them as far as